 Our plans are still in the development stages, so our design proposals will evolve as we gather local input and the results of our planning assessments.

-If installed the Battery Energy system will have a capacity of up to 30 MWp (60 MW hrs) which is the equivalent to power 6,486 homes and will be operational for up to 40 years.
-After this time, all of the installation will be removed, and the land restored to how it was before.
+If consented and installed the Battery Energy system will have a capacity of up to 30 MW (60 MW hrs) which is the equivalent to power 6,486 homes and will be operational for up to 40 years.
+After that time, all of the installation will be removed, and the land restored to how it was before.
 The power will be imported / exported to the grid via a substation connecting directly into the SP Energy Networks Coatbridge, no new pylons will be necessary to facilitate the connection.

 The Batteries will be constructed using state-of-the-art lithium-ion phosphate battery technology.
 It will comprise of battery storage modules aligned in rows supported by transformer and invertor platforms.
 The maximum height of the modules will be less than 3 metres and therefore will be lower than existing structures within the industrial estate.